ransome1/sleek/README.md

   - edited
   - marked as complete (and vice versa)
   - deleted
-* Existing todos can be used as templates for new ones
+* Dark and light mode can be toggled
+* A compact view is available
-* Todos can be bulk archived to a done.txt file
+* Completed todos can be bulk archived to a separate done.txt ([name of todo file]_done.txt) file
 * Completed todos can be shown or hidden
-* Todos are grouped by priority
-* Todos are sorted by due date within their priorities
 * Todos can be enriched by
   - contexts
   - projects
   - start dates
   - due dates
+* Multi line todos can be created
+* A due date can be set using a datepicker
 * Todos can repeat themselves based on a given due date.
 You can use a dedicated picker to add the recurrence or type it in by hand:
   - "rec:d" (daily)
   - "rec:w" (weekly)
   - "rec:m" (monthly)
   - "rec:y" (annually)
+  - also more specific recurrences are possible: "rec:2d" (every 2nd day)
 * Available contexts and projects will be suggested according to your input
 * Todos can be filtered by contexts and projects
+* Todos can be sorted and grouped either by their priorities or due dates
 * Filters are sorted alphanummerically
 * Todos can be looked up using full-text search
-* A due date can be set using a datepicker
 * Hyperlinks are detected automatically and can be clicked using the icon
-* Basic notifications: Will fire if a todo's due date is set for tomorrow or today
+* Alarms will be triggered when a todo is due tomorrow or today
 * Todos that include either contexts or projects can be shown or hidden entirely
-* Dark and light mode can be toggled
 * A file watcher rereads the file if it has been changed
 * Multiple todo.txt files can be managed
 * Multiple languages are automatically detected or can be set by hand